jupyterhub/batchspawner/README.md

-*do* evaluate shell environment for users and thus the [security requriemnts of JupyterHub security for untrusted users](https://jupyterhub.readthedocs.io/en/stable/reference/websecurity.html) are not fulfilled.
+*do* evaluate shell environment for users and thus the [security requriemnts of JupyterHub security for untrusted users](https://jupyterhub.readthedocs.io/en/stable/reference/websecurity.html) are not fulfilled because some (most?) spawners *do* start a user shell which will execute arbitrary user environment configuration (``.profile``, ``.bashrc`` and the like) unless users do not have access to their own cluster user account.
 This is something which we are working on.

 ## Provide different configurations of BatchSpawner